BhargavUppalapu/TwitterTrendingAutoExtraction/README.md

 #Usage

+1. Give the information of the input file which has the tweets in the cofig file.
+2. Give the information of the output folder where you want to save the results.

+The Hashtag extraction and segmentation results are stored in the file "output_HashTagSplit.txt" in the output folder.
+The Trends extracted are stored in the file "output_Trends.txt" in the output folder.

 You can go to the DemoTest.c file and run the code from there.

 Need to specify the config file path.
 Config file "config.txt" has the Following details.